 - The student is responsible for all property placed in the locker.
 The locker shall be used only for storage of such property as is reasonably necessary for the student's school activities such as school books, school projects, gym clothes, etc. - No guns, explosives, tasers, stun guns or any other weapons are permitted to be stored in the locker nor to be brought onto the school grounds.
 No alcoholic beverage or any other drug not prescribed by a physician nor any other contraband is permitted to be stored in the locker and is not permitted on the school grounds.
-It is a violation of Rule 29 of the Charlotte-Mecklenburg Schools Code of Student Conduct to possess any guns, rifles, knives, metal knuckles, razors/cutters, mace, pepper gas, explosives, martial arts weapons or any blunt or sharp-pointed instrument that may be capable of inflicting bodily injury (to include using or threatening to use to inflict injury). - In consideration for the school's assignment of a school locker to the student, the student and parent/guardian grant permission to school authorities to open and search the assigned locker and its contents at any time and to remove unauthorized articles described above or any other items which may endanger the health, welfare or safety of students or school personnel. - The student will leave with the principal of the school the combination of the assigned locker or a key which will open the locker before the assignment of the locker becomes effective.
+It is a violation of Rule 29 of the Charlotte-Mecklenburg Schools Code of Student Conduct to possess any guns, rifles, knives, metal knuckles, razors/ cutters, mace, pepper gas, explosives, martial arts weapons or any blunt or sharp-pointed instrument that may be capable of inflicting bodily injury (to include using or threatening to use to inflict injury). - In consideration for the school's assignment of a school locker to the student, the student and parent/guardian grant permission to school authorities to open and search the assigned locker and its contents at any time and to remove unauthorized articles described above or any other items which may endanger the health, welfare or safety of students or school personnel. - The student will leave with the principal of the school the combination of the assigned locker or a key which will open the locker before the assignment of the locker becomes effective.
 If the student changes the lock, it must be with the permission of the principal at which time the student will list the new combination of the locker with the principal or leave a new key with the principal.
 In the event the student fails to leave the correct combination or key with the principal, then this default shall constitute permission for the principal or his/her authorized agent to break the lock, open the locker and remove its contents for safekeeping.
 Any violation of the rules regarding locker assignment will result in the termination of this locker privilege.

+Sports Offerings

-Sports Offerings Fall Winter Spring Football JV Football Men's Cross Country Women's Cross Country Men's Basketball Men's JV Basketball Women's Basketball Women's JV Basketball Baseball JV Baseball Women's Soccer Women's JV Soccer Men's Soccer Men's JV Soccer Women's Golf Women's Tennis Swimming/Diving Wrestling Indoor Track Cheerleading Women's Softball Women's JV Softball Men's Tennis Men's Golf Women's Volleyball Women's JV Volleyball Cheerleading JV Cheerleading JV Cheerleading Men's Track Women's Track
+Fall Winter Spring Fall Football JV Football Men's Cross Country Women's Cross Country Men's Soccer Men's JV Soccer Women's Golf Winter Men's Basketball Men's JV Basketball Women's Basketball Women's JV Basketball Swimming/Diving Wrestling Indoor Track Spring Baseball JV Baseball Women's Soccer Women's JV Soccer Women's Softball Women's JV Softball Men's Tennis Women's Tennis Women's Volleyball Women's JV Volleyball Cheerleading JV Cheerleading Cheerleading JV Cheerleading Men's Golf Men's Track Women's Track